This feature is available to Business and Team (and legacy Corporate) account holders and applies to surveys and quizzes.

 Create a CNAME to map your subdomain (

 app.crowdsignal.com.
-Please note the period at the end of app.crowdsignal.com must be included.
+Please note the period at the end of app.crowdsignal.com must be included (unless your DNS provider explicitly prevents you from entering it).

 Note that we use surveys here as an example subdomain but you can use any subdomain that you wish.